olu26/GPA-CALCULATOR/README.md

 - **Pull Requests**: Feel free to submit improvements or new features 📈.
 - **Issues**: Report any bugs or suggestions 🐞.

-## 📝 License

-This project is licensed under the MIT License 📜.

 ## 👏 Thanks